Course Reserves Policy

 Items will be processed in the order in which they are received.
 In general, only one copy of one copyrighted title will be accepted per class.

 Unpublished material from students, friends, or colleagues must include a signed statement from the creator of the material that identifies permission has been granted for the material to be placed on reserve.
 Unpublished material is still protected by copyright law, and copyright clearance is required to put these materials on Course Reserves.

 Copyright, Fair Use, and Copyright Clearance

 The decision to place personal items on reserve remains with the faculty member.
-While the department staff will strive to ensure that material is handled properly, Barry University Library cannot be held responsible for the abuse, destruction, loss, and/or theft of personal items placed on reserve.
+While the department staff will strive to ensure that materials are handled properly, the Library cannot be held responsible for the abuse, destruction, loss, and/or theft of personal items placed on reserve.
 Some minor wear on personal items (e.g. cracked spine, torn cover) should be expected as students usually make photocopies from these works.
-In addition, Reserve Staff may have to alter the materials by adding barcodes for checkout and labels for filing.
+In addition, Course Reserves staff may have to alter materials placed on Course Reserves by adding barcodes for checkout and labels for filing.

-Faculty must indicate on the Reserve Request Form when they want items to be removed from reserves.
+Faculty must indicate on the Reserve Request Form when they want items to be removed from Course Reserves.

-At the end of each term, all items will be removed from reserves.
+At the end of each term, all items will be removed from Course Reserves.

 Faculty are encouraged to collect their reserve items or make arrangements to have them collected.
-Reserve Staff will attempt to deliver items, but it may take a while for them to do so as the priority is processing new items for the following semester.
+Course Reserves Staff will attempt to deliver items, but it may take a while for them to do so as the priority is processing new items for the following semester.

-Items not collected will not remain on reserve.
+Items not collected will not remain on Course Reserves.
 They will be stored in the library.

 Faculty must re-submit reserve items and forms each semester even if they want to keep items in reserve successive semesters.